xfelipetavares/xfelipetavares/README.md

 :books: I am studying Computer Science.

-:outbox_tray: 2022 Goals: create a new project and find a new job.
+:outbox_tray: 2022 Goals: create a new project and find my first job as dev.